 - a.
-Continue to manage website and social media sites providing up to date information with regard to activities and facilities; and - b.
+Continue to manage website and social media sites providing up to date information with regard to activities and facilities - b.
 Develop a youth advisory board; and - c.
 Assist in the development of community festivals and events; and - d.
-Partner with local entities, including schools to develop environmental education/nature center and other community wide recreation programs; and - e.
-Partner with other organizations to develop recreation and wellness programming and facilities for senior citizens; and - f.
-Explore funding opportunities for the improvement and development of recreational facilities; and - g.
-Continue with park renovations/improvements/developments creating recreation destinations within the City and Township; namely the Baw Beese component and trails connectivity (Headwaters Recreational Authority). - h.
+Partner with local entities, including schools, to develop environmental education/nature center and other community wide recreation programs; and - e.
+Explore funding opportunities for the improvement and development of recreational facilities; and - f.
+Continue with park renovations/improvements/developments creating recreation destinations within the City and Township; namely the Baw Beese component and trails connectivity (Headwaters Recreational Authority). - g.
 Continue to explore new recreation program opportunities.